Your cart is currently empty!

 Drink Your Medicine

 Medicine and self-care need not be complicated.
-I’ve learned from great herbalists, such as jim mcdonald, that drinking our medicine (i.e., thought a hot or cold infusion) is a simple, accessible and effective way to deliver herbal medicine to our mind-body-spirit.
+I’ve learned from great herbalists, such as jim mcdonald, that drinking our medicine (i.e., though a hot or cold infusion) is a simple, accessible and effective way to deliver herbal medicine to our mind-body-spirit.
 Herbal teas give the benefit of hydration plus put beneficial botanical components (i.e., secondary metabolites) in direct contact with tissues and receptors where help is often needed such the entire GI tract from the mouth down to the urinary tract.
 A great example is how Goldenrod and Uva ursi may be helpful for urinary tract infections.
 Teas also easily interact with the lungs and of course components go into the blood stream and need to be metabolized.

 An Herb Trio for Overall Health